Guides

 • Select a Group from the available list.
 The Flow will be available to the group members.

-• Switch the Report Flow toggle button and select the reporting type (Self Service or Authentication) in order to tag the Flow in relation to what will be visible in the Analytics dashboard for various business reasons.
+• Toggle on the Report Flow toggle button and select the reporting type (Self Service or Authentication) to tag the Flow in relation to what will be visible in the Analytics dashboard for various business reasons.

-6. Click the Settings button in the right upper corner of the miniApp to configure it.
+2. Click the Settings button in the upper-right corner of the miniApp to configure it.

-8. Select or create a second miniApp just like you did in the Getting Started section.
-Note that now you work inside the Flow.
+1. Select or create a second miniApp.
+Note that you work inside the Flow.

-10. Click the Settings icon in the right upper corner of the second miniApp to configure it.
+1. Click the Settings icon in the upper-right corner of the second miniApp to configure it.

-11. Click the + Add Input Field first and then proceed to filling in the fields like you for any other miniApp, click Save when finished.
+2. Click the + Add Input Field first and then proceed to filling in the fields like you would for any other miniApp, and click Save when finished.

-This Flow contains two configured miniApps that are connected logically by passing values to one another representing a completed piece of a Dialog Application.
-Since the Flow is a reusable building block, this particular Flow can be used in multiple cases in the Dialog Application and provide the preconfigured data it already contains, so it is not required to configure it from the beginning.
+This Flow contains two configured miniApps that are connected logically by passing values to one another, representing a completed piece of a Dialog Application.
+Since the Flow is a reusable building block, this particular Flow can be used in multiple cases in the Dialog Application and provides the preconfigured data it already contains, so it is not required to configure it from the beginning.

 Edit Flow